JonathanPTM/mollie-interface/README.md

-$localSubscriptionThis package is a clone of https://github.com/mollie/laravel-cashier-mollie but changed to fit my needs.
+$localSubscriptiThis package is a clone of https://github.com/mollie/laravel-cashier-mollie but changed to fit my needs.